Overview of the allegations:

 – Other Services: System Co-location, Automated Trading Strategies, Trading Tools

-In regard to transaction fees, we noted that:
+In regard to transaction fees, reports suggest that:

-- In general, there is no point in paying fees with a token that is first bought with FIAT or BTC and then translated to fees in FIAT or BTC back again.
-Also, who needs to buy tokens in the year 2017 to pay trading fees in the year 2019?
+- Reports suggest that there is no point in paying fees with a token that is first bought with FIAT or BTC and then translated to fees in FIAT or BTC back again.
+Reports also pointed out that there is no need and no point to buy tokens in the year 2017 to pay trading fees in the year 2019

-In regard to other objectives/utilities of the project such as Prime Brokerage and Other Services, we believe Quoine executives are simply not willing to do anything about that, they just buried the promises made at the time of the ICO, which were sheer hype with nothing to back them up.
+Reports suggested that in regard to other objectives/utilities of the project such as Prime Brokerage and Other Services, Quoine executives are allegedly not willing to do anything about that, they allegedly just buried the promises made at the time of the ICO, which were sheer hype with nothing to back them up.

-Overall, the only accomplished utility of Qash is filling Quoine bank account.
+Overall, it has been alleged that the only accomplished utility of Qash is filling Quoine bank account.

 Moreover, in regard to the allocation of tokens proceedings, the white paper stated:

-- 50% ($50m) of the proceedings in liquidity: as far as the architecture of the project is concerned, these proceedings were supposed to be deposited and used in those accounts opened at the partner exchanges, but because the project never started, we expect them to be still in Quoine bank account.
+- 50% ($50m) of the proceedings in liquidity: as far as the architecture of the project is concerned, these proceedings were allegedly supposed to be deposited and used in those accounts opened at the partner exchanges, but because the project allegedly never started, investors expect them to be still in Quoine bank account.

-Most appallingly, what Quoine presented in 2018 as Liquid, is merely a new UI design of Quoine platform with an improved market maker running the order book; nothing of that is in the interest of or beneficial to Qash buyers, who remain still unserved in their expectations of service/product.
+Allegations have surfaced that what Quoine presented in 2018 as Liquid, is merely a new UI design of Quoine platform with an improved market maker running the order book; nothing of that is allegedly in the interest of or beneficial to Qash buyers, who allegedly remain still unserved in their expectations of service/product.

-We observe huge equivocation with Liquid ICO: subscribers fairly expect things such as the return of their investment, good use of the tokens etc., conversely Quoine executives believe that the money was given to them as support for their corporate interests and financial performance, and bear little obligation to deliver promises.
+Investors reported huge equivocation between Liquid ICO parties: subscribers fairly expect things such as the return of their investment, good use of the tokens etc., conversely Quoine executives allegedly believe that the money was given to them as support for their corporate interests and financial performance, and bear little obligation to deliver promises.

-Qash is currently trading at less than a quarter of its initial value but, most scarily, Qash markets have very poor liquidity and there is no support to contrast even mild dumping.
+Investors reported that Qash at the press time is trading at less than a quarter of its initial value it has also been alleged that Qash markets have very poor liquidity and no support against even mild dumping.